pxslip/db-studio/docs/contributing/introduction.md

 ### Reporting Security Vulnerabilities

-If you believe you have discovered a security issue within a Directus product or service, please reach out to us directly over email: [{{SECURITY_EMAIL}}](mailto:{{SECURITY_EMAIL}}).
+If you believe you have discovered a security issue within a d9 product or service, please reach out to us directly over email: [{{SECURITY_EMAIL}}](mailto:{{SECURITY_EMAIL}}).
 We will then open a [GitHub Security Advisory]({{GITHUB_URL}}/security/advisories) for tracking the fix.